Start of Main Content

 Sickle cell disease (SCD) impacts around 100,000 Americans, primarily those of African American and Hispanic descent.
 This genetic blood disorder distorts red blood cells into a sickle-like shape, causing painful episodes or “crises”, organ damage, and increased infection risk.

 Aside from education and making lifestyle changes to avoid triggers, gene therapy is among the most promising sources of relief for SCD patients.
-Vertex Pharmaceuticals’ Casgevy (exagamglogene automecel) treatment uses a patient’s blood stem cells to help their body produce functional red blood cells and reduce or eliminate pain crises.
+For example, Vertex Pharmaceuticals’ Casgevy (exagamglogene automecel) uses a patient’s blood stem cells to help their body produce functional red blood cells and reduce or eliminate pain crises.

 3. Primary biliary cholangitis